Leading with artistic excellence, the Richmond Symphony will inspire and unite our community through the power of live music.

 The Richmond Symphony performs, teaches and champions music, to enrich and entertain communities throughout Virginia.

-The Symphony’s educational programs seek to foster and develop diverse, informed audiences who value live symphonic performances and music education in our community; to help nurture and develop young musicians; and to advocate for music education and orchestral music.
-We serve more than 35,000 area school-aged children each year through in-school ensemble performances and masterclasses, academically-themed Discovery concerts, and our four Youth Orchestra Program (YOP) ensembles.
-Because of our long history of providing music education services, and through our relationships with area schools, we are uniquely positioned to provide important enhancements to area schools’ own music programs.
+The Symphony’s educational programs seek to foster and develop diverse, informed audiences who value live symphonic performances; help nurture and develop young musicians; and advocate for music education and orchestral music.
+More than 40,000 area school-aged children are served each year through in-school ensemble performances and masterclasses, academically-themed Discovery concerts, and the four Youth Orchestra ensembles.

 We at the Symphony are proud of our more than 50 years of service to the community, and of the critical and popular recognition that many of our past programs have garnered - including 7 awards for adventurous programming from the American Society of Composers, Authors and Publishers (ASCAP).